-by Dean Wolfe, Prog dog Media released 2026
+by Dean Wolfe, Prog dog Media Album released 2026

 Ora Cogan feels like a creative spirit only partially committed to fully materializing in this world.
 I can’t think of many other artists who sound so consistently ethereal that you briefly wonder whether she might be an apparition rather than a performer.

-I’m especially drawn to the growing country influence in some of her new songs, a genre whose finest moments are built on honesty, plainspoken emotion, and unvarnished truth.
+I’m especially drawn to the country music influence in some of her songs, a genre whose finest moments are built on honesty, plainspoken emotion, and unvarnished truth.
 I could even compare her, in a small way, to Neil Young—an artist driven by an everything-be-damned commitment to authenticity.

-I might seem a hard-hearted man, but I’m not going to score this album.
-I think you already know that.
-Would you give a beautiful flower you discover growing outside your back door a score?
+I may seem hard-hearted, but I’m not going to assign this album a score.
+I think you already know why.
+Would you rate a beautiful flower you discovered growing just outside your back door?

 No comments: